AntonOshurek/aluplast-components-counter/README.md

 # Aluplast components counter
 This application created for Aluplast, based in Poznań.

 Working applications for component counting in manufacturing.
+This application is used by referents at Aluplast firm in Poznań.

 ***[:point_right: Gh-Pages Here](https://antonoshurek.github.io/aluplast-components-counter/):bank:***